2025: A Year in Review

 In 2025, the Hog Deer Project on Honduwa Island continued to expand in partnership with the Department of Wildlife Conservation, with the island now home to 32 hog deer.
 The Lunuganga Trust also signed an MoU with the Wildlife and Nature Protection Society of Sri Lanka to support ecological restoration, invasive species removal, and biodiversity protection, informed by research from the Universities of Peradeniya and Sri Jayewardenapura and supported by grants from the Lanka Environment Fund and Deutsche Bank.
 During the year, the Trust helped establish the Global Working Group on Tropical Gardens under the International National Trusts Organisation, connecting tropical gardens across Barbados, India, Malaysia, Maldives, Sri Lanka, St Helena, Thailand, and Zimbabwe.
 The Trust also launched the Intersectional Ecology Talk Series, hosting discussions on urban planning and wildlife management with Sriyan de Silva Wijeyeratne and on indigenous knowledge and regenerative ecology with Dr Thilanka Gunaratne, with the series continuing in 2026.

 December marked one year since the Trust moved into the Bawa Space in Colombo 07, bringing together its curatorial and administrative offices, archives, library, design store, and public gallery.
-The expanded space has enabled greater public engagement through exhibitions and events, increasing the Trust’s visibility and reaching new audiences.
-The Trust continues to improve accessibility at the Bawa Space, addressing physical, visual, auditory, and sensory barriers through step-free access, inclusive exhibition design, audio guides, pre-visit information, sensory resources, and a dedicated quiet space, with this work ongoing.
+The expanded space has enabled increased public engagement through exhibitions and events, alongside ongoing efforts to improve accessibility.

 A new chapter for our curatorial team